XARKUR/Qubic/README.md

 ## Node and Computor

-Qubic allows up to **676** calculators.
-The prerequisite for becoming a calculator is to run a Qubic node and obtain enough scores and rank among the top **676**.
+Qubic allows up to **676** Computors.
+The prerequisite for becoming a Computor is to run a Qubic node and obtain enough scores and rank among the top **676**.
 You will be listed as a candidate in the first week.
-If you are qualified to become a calculator, you will receive benefits in the next week, with a maximum of **1.4** billion QUBIC per epoch (week).
+If you are qualified to become a Computor, you will receive benefits in the next week, with a maximum of **1.4** billion QUBIC per epoch (week).

 > Related instructions:[https://docs.qubic.world/computors/challenges](https://docs.qubic.world/computors/challenges)